data-edu/data-science-in-education/sharing-out/rstudio-conf-proposal.md

 ## Joshua Rosenberg

 Joshua is an Assistant Professor of STEM Education at the University of Tennessee, Knoxville.
 In his research, he tries to understand how learners work with data as a context for learning, particularly in science content areas.
 A former high school science teacher, Joshua has also taught classes in science education, teacher education, educational psychology, educational technology, and research methods at the post-secondary level.
-Joshua earned his Ph.D. from Michigan State University in 2018.